adityamohancse/Messenger-App/README.md

         *   **Value**: The live server URL you copied.
     *   Deploy!

 You're all set!
-Your QuickChat application is now live.
+Your Messenger application is now live.